domsalva/pylinks/notes/draft.md

 - Uses regular expressions to **identify links** that uses **"http" or "https"**
 - Can **handle any webpage** that can be accessed using a URL

-## Requirements
+## Install Requirements

 - Python 3.x

-If you don't have Python installed, follow these steps:
+If you have Python already installed, you can skip and continue to the next step.

 ```bash
 sudo apt-get update && sudo apt-get install python3 -y